AhmetZamanis/KaggleStoreSales/ReportPart1.md

   random forest models, especially considering ARIMA didn’t make use of any covariate series.

-- Combining model 1 with a second linear model improves our predictions a bit, especially the MAPE.
+- Combining model 1 with a second linear increases our RMSE, while reducing our RMSLE and especially MAPE.

-  - This means absolute errors aren’t reduced as much as relative errors are.
+  - This likely means applying model 2 reduces the tendency to underpredict, at the cost of increasing overpredictions a bit, which is preferable.

 - Combining model 1 with the random forest model decreases all error metrics considerably, and it appears to be the winning choice.